Rice is one of the main stages of Persian cuisine and “Tahdig” is definitely the star of the show!

 3- Drain away the salty water from the rice, then add the rice to the boiling water.

 4- When the water returns to the boil again and the rice grains start to dance on the surface, drain the rice in a colander.

 Now you can steam the rice to finish its cooking process and form a tahdig.
 You can use this rice for making a mixed-rice or a pilaf.

 Ingredients For Saffron Tahdig:

 1/2 Cup Full Fat Greek or Unsweetened Coconut Yoghurt

 2 Tbsp Butter or Margarin

-5- Using a nonstick pot, add the oil to pot and tilt in around to make sure the bottom of the pot is covered with oil.
+5- Using a nonstick pot, add the oil and tilt in around to make sure the bottom is covered with all the oil.

 6- In a medium bowl mix 1 cup of parboiled rice, grounded saffron, salt, and yogurt.